emilygtan/Week1_Public/Notebooks/github_checklist.md

 #
 ```

-then you can either first edit that default commit message on the first line or leave it as it is, but then you want to
+first you can either edit that default commit message on the first line or just leave it as it is, but then you want to:
 1. Hit the `esc` key to exit insert mode
 2. Type `:wq`
 	- `:` enters command mode